 To apply for a competitive AFSA Merit Award (Academic and/or Art or Community Service Award), a student must:

 - Be a high school senior (or in their last year of high school) graduating in 2016.

 Applicants are required to apply each year for AFSA Financial Aid Scholarships while AFSA Art and Academic Merit Awards are one-time only prizes.
 AFSA Financial Aid Scholarships are intended to supplement college aid and cannot reduce university scholarships or university grants.
 Award winners must write a thank-you letter to their scholarship donor or scholarship contact.
 Students may apply for all AFSA programs, if eligibility requirements are met.
 Applicants actually apply using the web-based program https://afsascholarships.communityforce.com/Login.aspx.
 No piece-meal application pieces can be sent, emailed or faxed except where noted.
-AFSA cannot process any application that is incomplete, and it is the applicant's responsibility to see that all scholarship materials arrive (not snail mailed) by February 6, 2017 (for the Merit Awards and the Community Service Award) and March 6, 2017 (for the Financial Aid Scholarships).
+AFSA cannot process any application that is incomplete, and it is the applicant's responsibility to see that all scholarship materials arrive (not snail mailed) by March 5, 2018.
 Applicants are also responsible for updating AFSA on any address/email changes throughout the year.